What does the Veterans Business Outreach Center (VBOC) do?

 I am interested in government contracting.
 How can the VBOC help?

 The Florida VBOC is uniquely qualified to guide you through the process of doing business with the government at any level (federal, state and local).
 We have easy-to-understand and field-tested training tools on our Basic Training page on this website.
-First, watch our “Introduction to Government Contracting narrated presentation” and review the other resources there.
-For personal assistance, register for counseling or call 800-542-7232
+First, review this information, and then watch our “Introduction to Government Contracting narrated presentation” and review the other resources there.
+For personal assistance, register for counseling or call 800-542-7232.

 Can the VBOC assist or intervene with Government Contracting issues?